Theucalyptus/StageIoT/README.md

 ## Benchmarking
 - Client:
-    - measures the Network latency when sending data via http (from client to server), when pulling data from the server (total round-trip time of the request)
+    - measures the Network latency when sending data via http (from client to server), when pulling data from the server via http and websocket (total round-trip time of the request)
-    - measures the total
+    - measures the total latency from the observation to another device receiving the information
     - The client measures the percentage of succes of a network rx/tx (i.e packet loss) (Not supported by all networking options)
 - Platform:
     - measures the network delay for all type of messages, and saves it in the database for device update messages (`netDelay` column in the database)